tjavaheripour/Kickstarter-analysis/README.md

 -	In analysis of “outcomes by launch date” with focus on theater’s campaigns that include 3 subcategories that are “spaces”, “musical” and “plays” which the majority of these campaign related to “play” subcategory so we couldn’t say with confident these analyze has the same impact on two others subcategory as well.

 #### -  What are some other possible tables and/or graphs that we could create?
--create another line chart with use of pivot table for "outcome by launch date" based on play as subcategory -To compare normal distribution of theater campaign and its subcategories use box plots to find outliers.
+- create another line chart with use of pivot table for "outcome by launch date" based on play as subcategory
+- To compare normal distribution of theater subcategories: “spaces”, “musical” and “plays” with theater category use box plots to find outliers.

 ## recommendations for Louise
 - launch theater campaign in May and not around end of year.